Madge Lake: Climate

 The climate of eastern Saskatchewan features extreme seasonal variation, with winter temperatures below −30 °C and summer temperatures above +30 °C not uncommon.
 The lake therefore has very distinct seasons.
 It is ice covered in winter, usually from mid-November to mid-April.
 And the ice is thick enough to walk on, snowmobile on, and even drive vehicles on, from mid-December to early March.
-During this winter season, snowmobile riding and ice fishing are primary recreations on the lake, while the surrounding park has facilities for both downhill and cross country skiing.
-Approximately 80 cm of snow accumulates in the area through the winter, slowly building depth until it begins to actively melt in spring, usually from early March through to early April.
+Approximately 80 cm of snow accumulates in the area through the winter, slowly building depth until it begins to actively melt in spring, usually from March through to April.
 The lake itself is however usually not completely clear of ice until early May.
-The "summer season" traditionally starts on Victoria Day weekend (late May), and ends on Canadian Labour Day weekend (early September).
-The lake is warm enough for comfortable swimming from early July to late August, although hardy souls may extend this season by several weeks.
-The spring and fall seasons (March and April, and October and November, respectively) are the quietest times on the lake, as neither summer (water) or winter (snow) recreational activities are practical in those seasons.